LiQi94/FNICM/README.md

     Please click the link at https://github.com/LiQi94/FNICM/archive/refs/heads/main.zip to download the FNICM software and other files.

 **Usage**
-The software doesn’t require installation and simply double-click the ‘FNICM.exe’ to open it.
+The software doesn’t require installation and simply double-click the ‘FNICM.exe’ to open it (Compatible exclusively with the Windows operating system).
 Then you can see the opened window in your desktop.
 ![image](https://github.com/LiQi94/FNICM/blob/main/images/Figure1.png)

 Next, you can easily obtain the results after the following three steps.